Canon 200D vs Pentax KP

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 200D and Pentax KP and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-The KP is a recent model that features in the current product line-up of Pentax.
-In contrast, the 200D has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 200D was succeeded by the Canon 250D.
-Further information on the two cameras, as well as related accessories, can be found on the official Canon and Pentax websites.
+Both the 200D and the KP have been discontinued, but can regularly be found used on ebay.
+The 200D was replaced by the Canon 250D, while the KP does not have a direct successor.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Pentax websites.

 So how do things add up?
 Which of the two cameras – the Canon 200D or the Pentax KP – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Canon EOS 200D: